 Disadvantages of laser welding compared to conventional welding techniques include:

-1. Laser welding equipment can be more expensive to purchase and maintain compared to conventional welding equipment.
+- Laser welding systems are typically more expensive to purchase and maintain than conventional welding equipment.

-For more information, see our guide on Disadvantages of Laser Welding.
+For more information, see our full guide on the Disadvantages of Laser Welding.

 How Much Does a Laser Welding Machine Cost?